 7 Senses Therapy

 Was developed by husband and wife Occupational Therapists, Alex and Lauren Flores.
 They both graduated from the University of Florida (Go Gators!) with a Master's in Occupational Therapy.
 They wanted to create an outstanding therapy clinic that would be known for individualized therapy, an Animal-Assisted Therapy program, and a sensory store so parents can purchase therapy items to use with their children at home!

 Alex Flores, MOT,OTR (owner/occupational therapist) completed various internships in the fields of orthopedic rehabilitation, spinal cord injury, and traumatic brain injury.
 He thoroughly enjoyed the time spent at the National Rehab Hospital in Washington, D.C. and the Florida School for the Deaf and Blind in St. Augustine, FL.
 Here, he was trained in working with children with visual and hearing impairments as well as aquatic therapy.
 Alexis has used his knowledge regarding Occupational Therapy to affect the lives of people and improve their ability to enjoy their life.
 "I want to take away the limitations people set, and reveal their amazing abilities."
 He has always wanted to open an innovative therapy clinic that brings the latest evidenced based therapy to the community.
 He feels it is very important for children to gain functional life skills so they can be more independent!
 He is currently a private advisor and teacher for the College Internship Program in Brevard County.

-Tinder Flores is a Golden Retriever/Black Labrador Mix who was born in California on August, 2009.
+Tinder Flores (retired) is a Golden Retriever/Black Labrador Mix who was born in California on August, 2009.
 When he was only a puppy, he was sent to a correctional facility in Florida, where he was raised by dedicated puppy raisers.
-When he turned one, Tinder transfered to Canine Companions for Independence in Orlando.
-There he recieved one year of extensive training and learned about 40 different commands.
+When he turned one, Tinder transferred to Canine Companions for Independence in Orlando.
+There he received one year of extensive training and learned about 40 different commands.
 After a long process, he finally became part of our team!
 All the children will tell you that he is the smartest, nicest and funniest dog they have ever MET!